npalomin/georeferencing-and-mapping-fame-data/README.md

 **Layer / Add layer / Add Delimited Text Layer**

 On the pop-up window browse the CSV file.
 Set the **Encoding** to System and verify that the **DMS** box is checked ('DMS' stands for Degree Minutes Seconds).
-The software should recognise the CSV file information, however if not, configure the window according to the following image. **X field** is Latitude and **Y field** is Longitude:
+The software should recognise the CSV file information, however if not, configure the window according to the following image. **X field** is Longitude and **Y field** is Latitude:

 [![Image from Gyazo](https://i.gyazo.com/cf59070c25d7a770a80c327ecda9793b.png)](https://gyazo.com/cf59070c25d7a770a80c327ecda9793b)